simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 └── readmodels
 ```

+{{< figure2 src="images/clean-architecture.webp" class="clean-architecture" caption="Clean architecture.
+[Image from Daniel Mackay`s blog](https://www.dandoescode.com/blog/clean-architecture-an-introduction), original source: Clean Architecture, Jason Taylor - Goto Conference" attrrel="noopener noreferrer" >}}

 #### Application flow

-So as we have seen in the previous section we have a lot of concepts and patterns that we are using to structure the application.
+As we saw in the previous section, there are many concepts and patterns that we use to structure the application.
-Before we go into the details of the implementation we will give a more coarse grained overview of the overall flow and the structure of the application.
+Before we get into the implementation details, let's provide a high-level overview of the overall flow and structure of the application.

-The application lets the user manage inventory items, where the user can
+The application allows the user to manage inventory items, where the user can

-* create inventory items
+* Create inventory items
-* change the name on an inventory item
+* Change the name of an inventory item
-* check in inventory items
+* Check in inventory items
-* remove inventory items
+* Remove inventory items
-* set and change the max quantity for the inventory item
+* Set and change the maximum quantity for the inventory item
-* deactivate an inventory item
+* Deactivate an inventory item

-The user can also query the read side of the application to get a list and a detail view for the inventory items.
+The user can also query the read side of the application for a list and a detail view of the inventory items.
-This is the same as in the original SimpleCQRS project.
-Examples with more complex domains can be found in the list in the introduction.
+This corresponds to the original SimpleCQRS project.
+For examples with more complex domains, see the list in the introduction.

-To give an overview of what is happening in the application we will go through the flow of the application.
+To provide an overview of the operations in the application, we will walk through the flow of the application.
-Starting with the user sending a command to the application.
-The command is handled by a CommandHandler, which is responsible for handling the command
-and changing the state of the application.
-The CommandHandler uses the AggregateRepository to load the Aggregate, which is the InventoryItem in our case,
-and to save the events that lead to the current state of the Aggregate.
-The events are stored in the EventStore.
+Starting with the user submitting a command to the application.
+The command is processed by a command handler, which is responsible for processing the command and changing the state of the application.
+The command handler uses the an aggregate repository to load the aggregate, which in our case is the *InventoryItem*, and to store the events that lead to the current state of the aggregate.
+The events are stored in the event store.
-The CommandHandler then publishes the events to the EventBus.
-The EventBus is responsible for publishing the events to the EventListeners.
+The comand handler then publishes the events on the event bus.
+The event bus is responsible for publishing the events to the event listeners.
-The EventListeners are responsible for updating the ReadModel of the application.
+The event listeners are responsible for updating the application's read model.
-The ReadModel is the read side of the application and is used to query the current state of the application.
+The read model is the read side of the application and is used to query the current state of the application.
-The ReadModel is updated via Projections.
-The Projections are responsible for updating the ReadModel with the events that are published by the EventBus.
+The read model is updated via projections.
+The projections are responsible for updating the read model with the events published by the event bus.
-The ReadModel is then used to query the current state of the application.
+The read model is then used to query the current state of the application.

-The following sequence diagram shows the flow of the application for the change of the name of an inventory item:
+The following sequence diagram shows the application flow for changing the name of an inventory item:

 ```mermaid
 sequenceDiagram